oaknational/dfe-curriculum-ontology/docs/proposed-change-to-resolve-conflicting-role-of-subject-class.md

 - Properties and relationships become context-dependent
 - Third parties must understand implicit conventions rather than explicit structure

-**Example:** The property `curric:hasStrand` connects Subject to knowledge structure, but `curric:isPartOf` might connect it to programme structure.
+**Example:** The property `curric:hasStrand` connects Subject to knowledge structure, but `curric:isPartOf` connects it to programme structure.
 This mixing of concerns is architecturally unclear.

 #### 2. **Query Complexity**